En-ROADS User Guide

 Waste and Leakage🔗

 Change the level of adoption of emissions best practices related to waste, energy, and industry.
 Methane (CH4) and nitrous oxide (N2O) emissions from landfills and wastewater systems can be reduced through improved design and waste management.
-In energy and industrial sectors, address methane leaks from fossil fuel operations and manage N2O and F-gases (SF6, PFCs, and HFCs) in the chemical industry and in consumer goods like air conditioners.
+Address methane leaks from fossil fuel operations, and manage N2O emissions from industrial processes like fertilizer production.
+Manage F-gases (HFCs, PFCs, SF6, and others) in the chemical industry and in consumer goods like air conditioners.

 Examples🔗